 Day 1.
 Arrival in Ulaanbaatar

 Arrival in Ulaanbaatar, the Mongolian capital city.
 At 14:00 we meet our guide at the airport, and head to the city center.
-The short drive passes through the shanty town inhabited by those who were once nomads, but have neglected their traditional lifestyle in the hope of finding a little fortune in the city, which not too long ago has seen some rapid development.
-The urban landscape quickly changes into expansive shopping malls and brand new residential complexes, shifting again to the scenes of the city center, where modern high-rises are quickly built amidst soviet-era buildings.
-After checking into our hotel, and if time permits, we will have an orientation tour of the city center through the central square, which was recently renamed after Ghengis Khan, the nation’s forefather.
-Right at the heart of the square we see the figure of D. Sukhbaatar, one of the heroes of the communist revolution of 1920’s, boldly raising his arm towards the statue of the Great Khan, whose name wasn’t allowed to be mentioned during the 70 year communist reign.
+The short drive passes through the shanty town inhabited by those who were once nomads, but have neglected their traditional lifestyle in the hope of finding a little fortune in the city which not too long ago has seen some rapid development.
+The urban landscape quickly changes into expansive shopping malls and brand new residential complexes, shifting again to the scenes of the city center where modern high-rises are quickly built amidst soviet-era buildings.
+After checking into our hotel, and if time permits, we will have an orientation tour of the city center through the central square.
+Right at the heart of the square we see the figure of D. Sukhbaatar, one of the heroes of the communist revolution of 1920s, boldly raising his arm towards the statue of Chinggis Khan, the nation’s forefather whose name wasn’t allowed to be mentioned during the 70 year communist reign.
 We then visit the National History Museum, which holds a permanent exhibition on the different civilizations that have inhabited the territory of Mongolia from prehistoric times to the present.
 This exhibition includes a significant display of objects from the era of the Great Mongol Empire.
 From here we take a short walk to the drama theater where we attend an impressive folk concert, featuring some traditional Mongolian art forms.
 After a welcome dinner, we drive back to our hotel for a good night’s sleep.

 Day 2.
 Ulaanbaatar ✈ Dalanzadgad – Yolin Am